From the sophisticated capital of Tórshavn to the mysterious isle of Mykines, the Faroe Islands offer natural splendour in abundance.Read more...

 Whilst in the Faroes, it’s worth searching out and sampling some of the islands’ traditional foods.
 A particular favourite is wind-dried sheep’s meat, skerpikjøt, prepared around Christmas time and then nibbled throughout the year.

-The greatest choice of eating and drinking establishments can be found in Tórshavn where you will find everything from Burger King to sumptuous smorgasbord spreads of every Faroese and Nordic delicacy you care to imagine, generally served in the hotels.
-In the villages, though, it can often be difficult, if not impossible, to find somewhere to eat and you may well find yourself backtracking to the nearest main village to get your fill.
-Whilst out in the sticks, you can always rely on filling stations to hold a small selection of sandwiches and to serve up hotdogs with mustard (always very good and not nearly as tasteless as you may think) and sometimes chips.
-If the worst comes to the worst, look for a supermarket and go self-catering; there’s generally some kind of food store in all but the smallest of villages.
+Similarly to accommodation, the greatest choice of eating and drinking establishments can be found in Tórshavn where you will find everything from Burger King to sumptuous smorgasbord spreads of every Faroese and Nordic delicacy you care to imagine, generally served in the hotels.
+In the smaller villages, though, it can often be difficult, if not impossible, to find somewhere to eat and you may well find yourself backtracking to the nearest main village to get some food.
+While out in the sticks, you can always rely on filling stations to hold a small selection of sandwiches and to serve up hotdogs with mustard (always very good and not nearly as tasteless as you may think) and sometimes chips.
+If the worst comes to the worst, look for a supermarket and go self-catering (remember, though, most supermarkets are closed on Sunday); there’s generally some kind of food store in all but the smallest of villages.
 On board the larger ferries (operating on the routes Tórshavn–Suðuroy and Gamlarætt–Skopun), there are cafeterias serving snacks and coffee.
+For a more personal dining experience, ask the tourist office about Dining with the locals or heimablídni as it’s known in Faroese, an opportunity to meet local people and eat with them at home.
+Naturally, times and locations are subject to change but you can find more details at visitfaroeislands.com/see-do/dining/heimablidni and the tourist office will have the latest information.

-Whilst in the Faroes, it’s worth searching out and sampling some of the islands’ traditional foods.
+While in the Faroes it’s worth searching out and sampling some of the islands’ traditional foods.
 A particular favourite is wind-dried sheep’s meat, skerpikjøt, prepared around Christmas time and then nibbled throughout the year; virtually every home in the islands has its own hjallur or meat-drying outhouse.
-Puffin breast is also popular, and when served with a blueberry sauce, verges on the divine.
-Pilot whale meat and blubber is occasionally also available on the menu (particularly at a Faroese evening or on the Faroese smorgasbord served up during the summer at Hotel Hafnia in Tórshavn) though is somewhat of an acquired taste.
+Pilot whale meat and blubber is occasionally also available on the menu (particularly at a Faroese evening or sometimes on the Faroese smorgasbord served up during the summer at Hotel Hafnia in Tórshavn) though it is somewhat of an acquired taste.
 Look out too for roast lamb and boiled wind-dried fish, ræstur fiskur – two other delicacies.
 Popular fish dishes (should you be able to find them on the menu) include haddock, halibut, plaice and salmon.

 For information on tipping etiquette, see Tips on Tipping.